 Strategic corporate development

-The information contained herein is for the sole purpose of providing general information to institutional investors about ICG.
-Certain information provided herein sets out general views of ICG regarding certain property markets and types of property there in.
+The information contained herein is for the sole purpose of providing general information to institutional investors about Intermediate Capital Group (ICG).
+Certain information provided herein sets out general views of ICG regarding certain property markets and types of property therein.
 No representation is made concerning the accuracy of the information compiled herein, and no guarantee or assurance is given that any forecast or opinion in these materials will be realised.
 For the avoidance of doubt, the information contained herein is not investment advice and may not be construed as the promotion or marketing of any services or financial product sponsored or provided by ICG.
-The regulated activities of ICG are authorised and regulated by the Financial Conduct Authority in the United Kingdom.
+The regulated activities of ICG are authorised and regulated by the Financial Conduct Authority in the United Kingdom